xshahbazintel/Interview-Questions/AWS/README.md

 In a 2N configuration, there are exactly double the number of units needed to support the system, meaning for every essential component, there is a fully functional backup available.

+what is enpoint and endpoint services in aws what are security services in aws, explain aws gaurd duty and aws inspector